Flash Basics: Flash Photography

-Your flash can be triggered by radio transceivers (Pocket Wizards) or by means of pc cables.
-For wrap around, or cross-lighting, you could place your subject between the sun and your off-camera flash, using the sun as fill and your flash as the main, or “key” light.
+Your flash can be triggered by radio transceivers (wireless flash triggers) or by means of PC cables.
+For wrap around, or cross-lighting, you could place your subject between the sun and your off-camera flash.
+Then using the sun as fill and your flash as the main, or "key" light.

 These filters will lose you one stop of light, but the lens filter alone will do the trick, if you aren't using flash.
 Why this works is green over the flash window equalizes foreground and background color temperature, and the magenta on the lens absorbs the green from both sources to neutralize the image.

-Most cameras will let you select the front or rear curtain flash set-ups, (Front curtain flash fires as soon as the shutter opens, while Rear (or second) curtain flash fires just before shutter closes) and for most types of photography the front curtain will do the job.
+Most cameras will let you select the front or rear curtain flash set-ups.
+Front curtain flash fires as soon as the shutter opens, while Rear (or second) curtain flash fires just before shutter closes.
+For most types of photography the front curtain will do the job.
 If the subject is on the move however, rear, (Second) curtain flash is the way to go.